Smith theory and cyclic base change functoriality: Introduction

-\begin{remark} The base change of a cuspidal automorphic representation may no longer be cuspidal, so the theorem really requires Xue's generalization of Lafforgue's correspondence.
-Also because of this, the notion of a Langlands parameter ``arising from an automorphic form'' is a bit subtle, and is explained in \S \ref{sssec: Xue} (it is the analog of footnote 2 below for the excursion algebra instead of the Hecke algebra). \end{remark}

-Our proof is inspired by work of Treumann-Venkatesh \cite{TV}.
-The analog of \cite{TV} in the function field context would guarantee that for every Hecke eigensystem ``appearing in'' the space of automorphic forms\footnote{Here say that a Hecke eigensystem ``appears in'' the space of automorphic forms for $H$ if, regarding the space of automorphic forms for $H$ as a module over the Hecke algebra for $H$, the corresponding maximal ideal is in the support of this module.
-We are not necessarily saying that there is actually a function with that eigensystem.} for $H$, the transferred eigensystem ``appears in'' the space of automorphic forms for $G$.
-For general groups, our theorem is more refined in view of the failure of Multiplicity One.
-Indeed, Lafforgue's correspondence can assign different Langlands parameters to Hecke eigenfunctions with the same unramified eigensystem; in fact, it can even assign different parameters to different automorphic forms generating \emph{isomorphic} automorphic representations, with examples occurring already for $\SL_n$ when $n \geq 3$ \cite{Bla94, Lap99}.
+We comment on the relation of Theorem \ref{thm: intro 1} to other base change theorems known in global contexts.
+To appreciate this it is important to highlight the distinction between ``weak base change'', which is determined Hecke eigensystems at almost all places of the global function, and ``strong base change'' as provided by Theorem \ref{thm: intro 1}, which concerns the entire $L$-parameter.
+These notions are equivalent for $H = \GL_n$, but for general groups ``strong base change'' is a strictly stronger notion.
+Indeed, Lafforgue's correspondence can assign different Langlands parameters to Hecke eigenfunctions with the same unramified eigensystem; in fact, it can even assign different parameters to different automorphic forms generating \emph{isomorphic} automorphic representations\footnote{This implies that there is a difference between strong base change and an intermediate notion of base change which demands compatibility with local base change at \emph{every} place (not just the unramified ones).}, with examples occurring already for $\SL_n$ when $n \geq 3$ \cite{Bla94, Lap99}.
 The reason for this is the failure of local conjugacy to imply global conjugacy; see \cite[\S 0.7]{Laff18} for more discussion of this phenomenon.
-Our theorem guarantees a transfer with the correct Langlands parameter, which is a subtler property than \emph{cannot} in general be detected by Hecke operators; the proof thus requires more work.

-\begin{remark} In fact, the statement of the theorem is conjecturally true with characteristic zero coefficients.
-This is already established for $G=\GL_n$ in which the full global Langlands correspondence is already known, using the trace formula.
-For general groups it does not seem like trace formula methods can prove the characteristic zero analog of Theorem \ref{thm: intro 1}, because of the issues mentioned in the previous paragraph.

-Moreover, our method can be used to prove analogous base change results for some cohomology classes in the moduli of shtukas, which do not necessarily lift to characteristic zero.
-At present our results towards this are somewhat messy, so we postpone a precise statement. \end{remark}

-Still, for some groups such as $\GL_n$, our theorem gives no more information than a transfer of Hecke eigenvalues, since two semisimple representations into $\GL_n$ with the same characteristic polynomials are automatically isomorphic by the Brauer-Nesbitt Theorem.
-However, even in this case our method has the advantage that it also gives information about the \emph{local} Langlands correspondence, which we explain next.
-This allows us to prove a conjecture of Treumann-Venkatesh on the behavior of base change functoriality in the local Langlands correspondence, which is one of the main motivations for this paper.